AxWise-GmbH/perpetual-personas-hackathon/FINAL_HACKATHON_SUBMISSION.md

 ### Future Potential: How could your project be developed into a larger initiative?

-This could evolve into a full ecosystem that connects across smart devices, like recommending meals through your voice assistant.
-We plan to integrate Runway for persona intro videos.
+This could evolve into a full ecosystem that connects across smart devices, like recommending meals through your mobile assistant.
+We plan to integrate Runware for persona intro videos.
 Over time, the system could learn from real feedback to refine its suggestions automatically.

 **Short-term (3-6 months):**
-- Video generation with Runway for persona intro videos
+- Video generation with Runware for persona intro videos
 - Voice synthesis for persona dialogue
 - Multi-language support for global personas
 - Real-time persona simulation (chat with personas)